4th August 1956

 A boy scout fell 250ft over a Torteval Cliff

 Barnes had himself tripped over the edge and was pinned to a ledge 10ft below by a granite rock.
-He had been trying to retrieve Blanchford’s had, which had blown away in a gust of wind.
+He had been trying to retrieve Blanchard’s hat, which had blown away in a gust of wind.

-Spotting that Barnes was in trouble, Blanchford had leaned over the edge, with a chain of his fellow scouts behind hanging on.
+Spotting that Barnes was in trouble, Blanchard had leaned over the edge, with a chain of his fellow scouts behind hanging on.
 They were the only things that were keeping him from falling.
-What they hadn’t considered was what they would do if the ledge crumbled – as it did – and sent Blanchford down the cliff when he slipped out of their hands.
+What they hadn’t considered was what they would do if the ledge crumbled – as it did – and sent Blanchard down the cliff when he slipped out of their hands.

 Rescuing the rescuer

-The answer came in the shape of Constable Norman Trotter who was lowered, with a medic, to where Barnes was laying.
-Meanwhile, the Flying Christine set out from Town, rounding the island until she was close enough to take the injured scout onboard.
+The Flying Christine set out from Town, rounding the island until she was close enough to take the injured scout onboard.
 He was taken straight to the Princess Elizabeth Hospital in St Peter Port.

 According to the History of the Guernsey Police (PDF), Trotter was awarded the British Empire Medal on 1 January the following year for the bravery he showed during the rescue.